commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Stack requirements: [?]
 Registers affected: .A, .X, .Y

-**Description:** A call to this routine, with the carry flag set, sets the current screen mode to the value in .A.
+**Description:** A call to this routine sets the current screen mode to the value in .A.
 For a list of possible values, see the basic statement `SCREEN`.
-A call with the carry bit clear returns the current mode in .A.

 **EXAMPLE:**

 	LDA #$80
-	SEC
-	JSR scrmod ; SET 320x200@256C MODE
+	JSR screen_set_mode ; SET 320x200@256C MODE
 	BCS FAILURE